llimllib/obsidian-archive/link blog/2024/07/BusyBeaver(5) is 47,176,870.md

 - [Scott Aaronson](https://scottaaronson.blog/?p=8088)

-I like to follow along with computer science achievements when I can, and this one is super easy to state in the abstract: BB(5) is the maximum number of steps that a 5 state Turing machine can run and still terminate.
+I like to follow along with computer science achievements when I can, and this one is super easy to state in the abstract: BB(5) is the maximum number of ones that a 5 state Turing machine with two symbols can print on a tape, and still halt.

 The details of course, are more challenging, and Scott's article does a great job sketching out some of them.